vandadnp/flutter-website/src/get-started/flutter-for/ios-devs-swiftui.md

 ### How do I add buttons?

-In SwiftUI, you would create a button using the `Button` class as shown here:
+In SwiftUI, you would create a button using the `Button` struct as shown here:

 <!-- <?code-excerpt "examples/get-started/flutter-for/ios_devs_swiftui/rendering_button_swiftui/rendering_button_swiftui/ContentView.swift (SimpleButton)"?> -->
 ```swift